Our research is editorially independent but we may earn a commission for purchases made through our links.

 A family-friendly destination home to a variety of cultural attractions, St. Petersburg comes alive during Christmas.
 Visit Enchant Christmas at the Tampa Bay Rays stadium to enjoy a Christmas light maze and village.
 Shop at the Christmas market, try holiday-themed food and drink, and go for a skate on the Ice-Skating Trail.
 Alternatively, head to the Florida Botanical Gardens for their annual Holiday Lights in the Gardens or take a day trip to Busch Gardens to enjoy a dazzling ambiance at their annual Christmas Town.

 It comes as no surprise that the theme park capital of the world knows how to put on a holiday display.
 Orlando boasts a long list of Christmas events that will ensure even the biggest Scrooge feels a bit jolly.
 SeaWorld, Universal and nearby LEGOLAND put on live entertainment and parades, while Disney has their famous holiday event for the little ones with fireworks, character dance parties, and sweet treats.
-Light Up UCF features a light show and an ice rink, while ICE! at Gaylord Palms presents impressive ice sculpture displays and slides.
+Families love the Christmas atmosphere at ICE! at Gaylord Palms, which features impressive ice sculpture displays and slides.

 Nicknamed the “Venice of America”, Fort Lauderdale likes to show off its waterways.
 A fun-in-the-sun city located on the Atlantic Coast, if you’re here in winter, you should visit the popular Winterfest Boat Parade and see the “Greatest Show on H20” for yourself.
 It’s here that private boats, giant showboats and corporate megayachts are adorned with lights, music, beauty queens and celebrities.

 In winter, Tallahassee is covered in twinkling lights for the holiday season, where the entire family can enjoy the cheery ambiance at its annual Winter Festival.
-An annual holiday extravaganza, the downtown area transforms into a winter wonderland with live entertainment, a parade and arts and crafts vendors.
-If you’re looking for a tranquil way to enjoy the season, head to Alfred B. Maclay Gardens State Park to experience the camelias in full bloom while taking a candle-lit walk through the gardens and enjoying live holiday music.
+An annual holiday extravaganza, the downtown area transforms into a winter wonderland with live entertainment, a parade, and arts and crafts vendors.
+If you’re looking for a tranquil way to enjoy the season, head to Alfred B. Maclay Gardens State Park to experience the camellias in full bloom while taking a candle-lit walk through the gardens and enjoying live holiday music.
+Also some fun holiday trivia – Tallahassee is also the site of the first Christmas celebrated in North America!